 She left the room (and just as I began to celebrate my freedom), Ludmilla returned with some pills.
 “Take these.
 You’ll feel better.
 Then we can get to work.”
 I looked down at the pills in horror, and realized that I’d been caught.
 What now?
 Take pills for a stomachache I didn’t have?
 That seemed, to my eleven year old self, like a dangerous thing to do.
 I couldn’t believe her heartlessness.
-No one had ever denied my suffering like this before.
 I’m sick and she wants me to take pills to feel better?
 What??
 She won’t let me suffer in my (pretend) pain?
 She thinks practice is more important than my (fake) stomachache?
 She doesn’t care about me at all.
 What a bitch!

 I tried to finagle my way out of taking the pills, desperately attempting to elicit some kind of human emotion from Ludmilla; pity, sympathy, compassion, something.
 I was met with a cold hard stare.
 “No,” she shook her head at me.
 “This will not work with me.
 I don’t care that you don’t feel well.
 Unless you need to go to the doctor, we are going to the studio to practice today.
 You can have your stomachache later.”

-I realized in that moment that my malingering and pity-party tactics don’t really work.
+I realized in that moment that my malingering and pity-party tactics won’t work.
 I had no choice but to comply with Ludmilla’s demands.
+She was not susceptible to my emotional manipulations.
 Begrudgingly, I did.
 But what I learned that fateful day was that using pain, real or imagined, to avoid responsibility doesn’t work.
-At some point you will get caught.
+At some point you will get caught, and that will feel bad.
 You can try to avoid difficult things, things you don’t want to do, by wallowing in your pain or creating victim stories (helpless disempowerment stories about how you can’t, or you’re just not strong enough, or you don’t have what it takes, or you can’t make it on your own), but sooner or later those things catch up with you anyway, and then it’s worse.